Nyck de Vries: 2019

-In 2019, De Vries remained in Formula 2, returning to his former team ART Grand Prix alongside 2018 GP3 vice-champion Nikita Mazepin.
+In 2019, de Vries remained in Formula 2, returning to his former team ART Grand Prix alongside 2018 GP3 vice-champion Nikita Mazepin.
 His season started in strong fashion with a podium in Baku and a sprint race victory in Barcelona.
 He followed that up with a win from pole position in Monaco and took the championship lead by winning the main race at Le Castellet.
-A pair of third places at the Red Bull Ring and a podium each in Silverstone and Budapest extended De Vries' advantage, and following another pair of thirds in Monza he had put one hand onto the trophy.
-After his fourth and final victory of the season, which came at the penultimate round in Sochi, De Vries was mathematically crowned Formula 2 champion.
+A pair of third places at the Red Bull Ring and a podium each in Silverstone and Budapest extended de Vries's advantage, and following another pair of thirds in Monza he had put one hand onto the trophy.
+After his fourth and final victory of the season, which came at the penultimate round in Sochi, de Vries was mathematically crowned Formula 2 champion.